 The Government today urged those caring for a friend or relative to use a new scheme to build up their state pension entitlement.

 From April, anyone looking after someone for more than 20 hours a week unpaid can qualify for the new carer's credit, which will count towards their entitlement for the basic and second state pension.
-To get it call 0800 678 1132.
+To get it download the claim form here, or call 0800 731 0297.

 The Department for Work and Pensions estimates up to 4.7 million could benefit from the scheme (see the State Pension Boosting guide).